Actions

 Using cmd-tab is inefficient when managing more than two applications across three monitors.
 When two identical applications are open, cmd-~ works well for switching between VS Code windows.
 For different applications, ctrl-F4-(shift) moves focus to the next window or application.
 I am testing this approach and will report back.
 Moving the dock to the bottom center of the central monitor shifted the cmd-tab list to the center screen, making it more ergonomic.
 I can also navigate the dock using ctrl-f3 and arrow keys to open applications without using Spotlight or the mouse.

-Oct 28, 2025 — Switching VS Code windows, how to avoid opening multiple instances?
+Oct 28, 2025 — VS Code workspaces, single window navigation

 I learned that fn-ctrl-R navigates across workspaces in VS Code.
 This way, I can maintain just one VS Code window without having to open 3 or 4 separate windows.
 This is particularly useful when I work across multiple different applications and when I am using a small monitor.
 When I switch between applications, I know the exact folder I am working on in Visual Studio Code, preventing me from running another command of cmd-~ to switch between multiple VS Code windows.
 I can save 200 to 500 milliseconds and cognitive load to distinguish between VS Code windows.